-The two main omega-3s we hear most about are the long-chain fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
+The two main omega-3s we hear most about are the long-chain fatty acids EPA and DHA.
 These fats are found in oily fish and seafood, with small amounts of DHA found in algae.
-If you are seeking nutritional support for a specific health concern or condition, it is important to understand the difference between EPA and DHA and how the body absorbs and utilises them.
+Here we explain the differences between EPA and DHA, their functional roles in the body and when it’s useful to shift the ratio in favour of one or the other.

 A tremendous body of research has been conducted on these important nutrients since it was first discovered in the 1950s that fish oil offered many health benefits and that these benefits were attributable to a type of polyunsaturated fat called omega-3.
 Despite the volumes of research on omega-3s, it is only in recent years (within the last 15 years or so) that the actions of EPA and DHA have come to be understood individually.
 Researchers now often investigate the actions of EPA and DHA individually rather than together, no longer simply under the generic label omega-3 as they are widely referred to.